JonSeijo/git-filelines-size/README.md

 ## Instructions

-*Put filelines.py in any directory inside the repository you want to track*

-(Why?
-Because it need to be in the same repo of the file to get stats of that repo.
-This is a limitation of git, maybe there is a workaround)

 Execute in console

-`` python3 filelines.py filename``
+`` python3 filelines.py filepath``

-Where 'filename' is the path (relative or absolute) of the file you want to measure.
+Where 'filepath' is the path (relative or absolute) of the file you want to measure.

+IMPORTANT,
+*fatal: XXX: 'XXX' is outside repository*

+- If the file to measure is in an outside repository, you **need** to specify the path of the git repository where the file is located.
+Use --gitdir path/to/git/repo

+`` python3 filelines.py --gitdir path/to/git/repo  filepath``

 ## Requirements: